februaryInk/wiki_scripts/README.md

 ## Asset Bundles

 I'm using AssetStudioModGUI to export game assets, but the tool's output compared to what these scripts seem to expect has necessitated some preparatory steps.
-The imagine the original author had a more elegant and simpler method, but this is mine.
+I imagine the original author had a more elegant and simpler method, but this is mine.

 Unless otherwise mentioned, use these settings: